apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/testing.md

       hadoop s3guard destroy s3a://test-bucket/

-The S3Guard tests will automatically create the Dynamo DB table in runs with `-Ds3guard -Ddynamo` set; default capacity of these buckets tests is very small; it keeps costs down at the expense of IO performance and, for test runs in or near the S3/DDB stores, throttling events.
+The S3Guard tests will automatically create the Dynamo DB table in runs with `-Dfs.s3a.s3guard.test.enabled=true -Dfs.s3a.s3guard.test.implementation=dynamo` set; default capacity of these buckets tests is very small; it keeps costs down at the expense of IO performance and, for test runs in or near the S3/DDB stores, throttling events.